unicode-org/icu4x/ffi/diplomat/wasm/icu4x/docs/locale_ffi.rst

         See the `Rust documentation for from_bytes <https://unicode-org.github.io/icu4x-docs/doc/icu/locid/struct.Locale.html#method.from_bytes>`__ for more information.

+    .. js:staticfunction:: canonicalize(bytes)

+        Best effort locale canonicalizer that doesn't need any data

+        Use ICU4XLocaleCanonicalizer for better control and functionality

+        See the `Rust documentation for canonicalize <https://unicode-org.github.io/icu4x-docs/doc/icu/locid/struct.Locale.html#method.canonicalize>`__ for more information.

     .. js:function:: to_string()

         Write a string representation of :js:class:`ICU4XLocale` to ``write``

         See the `Rust documentation for write_to <https://unicode-org.github.io/icu4x-docs/doc/icu/locid/struct.Locale.html#method.write_to>`__ for more information.

+    .. js:function:: normalizing_eq(other)

+        See the `Rust documentation for normalizing_eq <https://unicode-org.github.io/icu4x-docs/doc/icu/locid/struct.Locale.html#method.normalizing_eq>`__ for more information.

+    .. js:function:: strict_cmp(other)

+        See the `Rust documentation for strict_cmp <https://unicode-org.github.io/icu4x-docs/doc/icu/locid/struct.Locale.html#method.strict_cmp>`__ for more information.